Crumb (film): Production

 Robert Crumb initially did not want to make the film, but eventually agreed.
 There was a rumor, accidentally created by Roger Ebert, that Terry Zwigoff, who was friends with Crumb, made Crumb cooperate by threatening to shoot himself.
 Ebert later clarified this in an audio commentary he did with Zwigoff in 2006 and a review he wrote in 2005, where he said: "That never happened, but it may be true that Zwigoff’s life was saved because he did make the film."

-During the nine years it took to make the documentary, Zwigoff said he was “averaging an income of about $200 a month and living with back pain so intense that I spent three years with a loaded gun on the pillow next to my bed, trying to get up the nerve to kill myself.”
+During the nine years it took to make the documentary, Zwigoff said he was "averaging an income of about $200 a month and living with back pain so intense that I spent three years with a loaded gun on the pillow next to my bed, trying to get up the nerve to kill myself."
 He felt the involvement of Maxon and, particularly, Charles was central to the film, which led him to choose "Crumb" as the title.

 The film is "presented" by David Lynch, though he had no actual involvement in its making.
 In the commentary Zwigoff did with Ebert, he says that Lynch did not respond to a request for funds until after the film was already finished, but they agreed to include Lynch's name in the advertising and credits to attract more viewers.

+Soundtrack

+The soundtrack to Crumb was released on the Rykodisc label, and is a collection early jazz, ragtime and blues songs.
+The album includes 2 vintage recordings by Geechie Wiley.
+The other 22 tracks are new recordings split between pianist David Boeddinghaus, and guitarist Craig Ventresco.
+The artwork was drawn by Robert Crumb and the liner notes were written by Terry Zwigoff.